nhsuk/manage-vaccinations-in-schools/docs/README.md

-# Record Children's Vaccinations Documentation
+# Manage vaccinations for school-aged children Documentation

-This directory contains documentation for the Record Children's Vaccinations service.
+This directory contains documentation for the Manage vaccinations for school-aged children service.

 - [Architecture](architecture.adoc)
 - [Deployment](deployment.adoc)